 These filtering systems are created to help users decrease the amount of unnecessary and promotional emails that they receive.

-When you send a message, email service providers (ESPs) look at your email address' reputation and the content of the email message.
-If there are any aspects that appear suspicious, ESPs automatically block your email from reaching the targeted inbox.
+When you send a message, email service providers (ESPs) look at the reputation of your email address and the content of the email message.
+If any aspects appear suspicious, ESPs automatically block your email from reaching the targeted inbox.
 Receivers are also able to flag an email as spam.

 Sign in to your Gmail account